-Mental Health Connecticut serves over 3,000 individuals in the state of Connecticut.
+Mental Health Connecticut serves nearly 1,000 individuals in the state of Connecticut each and every day.
 MHC cares about the mental health and well-being of every Connecticut resident.
-As advocates, educators and service providers, we at MHC support hope for our clients and our communities across the state.
+As advocates, educators, and service providers, we at MHC support hope for our clients and our communities across the state.
 Please join us in supporting hope by making a donation today.

 John’s Mental Health First Aid Story